hashicorp-dev-advocates/workshop-spring-vault/instruqt/16-encryption-test-application/assignment.md

 ./mvnw spring-boot:run
 ```

-When the Spring Boot application starts, it
+When the Spring Boot application starts, it injects the static
-injects the static username and password into the `secret/` endpoint.
+and database secrets.

 Create a new payment card record
 ===